ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-setup/cli-reqs.md

 | IAR EWARM Compiler | `C:/Program Files/IAR Systems/Embedded Workbench 8.2/arm/bin/iccarm.exe` | `IAR_PATH` | `C:/Program Files/IAR Systems/Embedded Workbench 8.2/arm`|
 | GCC Arm Embedded Compiler | `/usr/bin/arm-none-eabi-gcc` | `GCC_ARM_PATH` | `/usr/bin`|

+##### Using Arm Compiler 6 from Mbed Studio
+Mbed Studio comes with a free version of Arm Compiler 6 when it's used with Mbed OS.
+It requires configuring the `ARMC6_PATH` as well as setting an environment variable to manage the license.

+For Mbed Studio version 0.4.0, the Arm Compiler 6 executable is located in `./tools/ac6/bin`.
+This path is relative to the installation directory of Mbed Studio.
+On Windows for example, the default path is `C:\MbedStudio\tools\ac6\bin`.

+You must also set the environment variable `ARMLMD_LICENSE_FILE` to the path of Mbed Studio's Arm Compiler 6 license.
+For Mbed Studio version 0.4.0, the license is located at `./tools/ac6-license.dat`.
+This path is relative to the installation directory of Mbed Studio.
+On Windows for example, the default path is `C:\MbedStudio\tools\ac6-license.dat`.
+Note that this environment variable is not managed by Mbed CLI, so you must set it appropriately in your environment.

 #### Method 2: environment variable